ARTICLE I. NAME

 A. Membership and Dues

 All memberships shall be renewed annually on the first general membership meeting of February.
 If dues are not paid on or after that date, the Member shall become inactive until they have renewed.
 Inactive members shall not have membership privileges, including privileges to run for elected office or vote on club business, endorsements, or officer elections.
 Members who renew may resume all of their club privileges.
 Dues are based on a sliding scale according to each member’s financial situation.
-If a person wishing to become a member is unemployed or has financial hardship, they may trade their dues for volunteer hours as approved by the Membership Coordinator.
+If a person wishing to become a member has financial hardship or is otherwise unable to contribute monetarily to the Club, they may contact the Treasurer for sliding scale dues or to have their dues waived.

 Fees will go to: